egonSchiele/typestache/README.md

 ### Support

-tarstache has been tested against the mustache spec.
+typestache has been tested against the mustache spec.
 This is a work in progress.
 The following mustache features are currently not available:

 1. Nested sections
 2. Lambdas